epfl-lasa/i_am_project/README.md

 ## Run the simulation

-In on terminal, launch the gazebo simulation:
+In one terminal, launch the gazebo simulation:
 ``` bash
 roslaunch iiwa_toolkit passive_track_gazebo.launch
 ```